WhaleConnect/whaleconnect/docs/building.md

 # Building Network Socket Terminal

-To build NST from source code, you will need [XMake](https://xmake.io) and an up-to-date compiler.
+To build NST from source code, you will need [xmake](https://xmake.io) and an up-to-date compiler.

-All commands will need to be run in the repository's root directory.
+All commands are run in the repository root.

 ## Configuration